FrotaLucas/blazor-ecommerce-v2/README.md

 # Blazor Ecommerce

-This project is a Ecommerce application built for selling products online, allowing users to purchase items using credit card, PayPal, or direct bank transfer.
+This project is a Ecommerce application built for selling E-books, Blue-Ray, Stream, VHS and videgames online, allowing users to purchase items using credit card, PayPal, or direct bank transfer.

 ---